vsls-contrib/codespaces-in-codespaces/README.md

 # Codespace in Codespace

-## Recursion is near
+Minimal setup for initializing Codespaces Portal environment in a Github Codespace.

-Minimal setup for creating Codespaces Portal in a Github Codespace.
+*toward recursion* ♾️